nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 The following activity diagram summarises what happens when a user enters a `markroomsunclean` command.

 ![MarkRoomsUncleanActivityDiagram](images/MarkRoomsUncleanActivityDiagram.png)
+* When the user execues the `markroomsunclean` command, GuestBook will retrieve the list of all the guests that requires editing of the isRoomClean status.
+* A new list of guests will be created with isRoomClean fields set to "no".
+The other details of the guests will remain unchanged.
+* Finally, the new list of guests is set to the model.

 #### Design Considerations:
 **Aspect: The scope at which the command changes all guests' isRoomClean statuses**